 An individual who engages in sexual activity with someone the individual knows or reasonably should know is incapable of making a rational, reasonable decision about whether to engage in sexual activity is in violation of this policy.

-If the accused is an employee of the College, the Reporting Individual shall have the right to report the incident to the College’s Human Resources Department or may request that a confidential or private employee assist in reporting to the appropriate human resources authority.
+If the accused is an employee of the college, the reporting individual shall have the right to report the incident to the college’s Human Resources Office or may request that a confidential or private employee assist in reporting to the appropriate human resources authority.

 Confidential resources are those individuals who, by law and/or college policy, are obligated to maintain confidentiality of the disclosure of sexual or gender-based misconduct.
 These individuals are not required to re-disclose information shared with them other than in very extreme and unusual circumstances involving evidence of a serious and imminent threat to the individual making the report or to an identifiable third party.
 Confidential resources include: